 Turmeric.
 This yellow-colored, Indian spice has a load of powerful antioxidant qualities.
 Turmeric assists in protecting our cells from free radical damage and also contributes towards cleaning up metabolic waste in our systems.
 It is also great as a liver flusher to get rid of any poisons and chemicals which are stored there.

 Pumpkin Seeds.
 Wow, these really are powerful.
 What don’t pumpkin seeds have in them?!
 The humble pumpkin seed contains high levels of zinc, calcium, potassium, magnesium, and vitamins B, C, and E. Pumpkin seeds are also a great source of amino acids and omega-3 fatty acids, all essential for healthy cell maintenance.
 Make a handful of pumpkin seeds a regular part of your diet, and you will definitely notice a change in your appearance.

 Parsley.
 Next time your plate is garnished with parsley, don’t push it aside.
 This is a pretty powerful herb when it comes to anti-aging, as well as purifying and cleansing the body.
 It contains vitamins A and C as well as anti-oxidizing flavonoids that protect our cells from free radical damage.
 Parsley also helps to purify the blood, kill bacteria, aid digestion, and cleanse toxins from the liver.

 The best thing is that all these foods are easy to incorporate into your diet.
 Add turmeric to juice.
 Parsley to your salad.
 Pumpkin seeds to yogurt with granola.
 Or combine all the foods we listed with whatever else you’re inspired to add, and make a delicious, beautifying salad.
 Who said health had to be hard or boring?

 Want more tips for radiant living?

-Join us for Radiance Revival - a 3 week stress-free clean eating program!
+Join us for Radiance Revival - an 18-day stress-free clean eating program!